microchip-pic-avr-examples/avr128db48-getting-started-with-mvio-mplab-mcc/measuring-vddio2.X/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

 # Measuring VDDIO2 with ADC
-This example shows how to configure the ADC to meassure VDDIO2 on the AVR® DB Family of microcontrollers with the Melody MCC Library.
+This example shows how to configure the ADC to measure VDDIO2 on the AVR® DB Family of microcontrollers with the Melody MCC Library.

 <p>
 	<img width=700px height=auto src="images/AVR128DB48_CNANO_HDW_MOD.png">